 Programs Priorities Priorities Priorities National Supply and Funding Improve patient safety, supply security and efficiency through optimising inventory levels of all blood products and minimising wastage within the system.
 Provide advice on improving value for money for governments under all contracts negotiated by the NBA with suppliers, including strategies to address risks for governments and suppliers.
-Improve financial sustainability through implementing product utilisation reviews and supporting appropriate health technology assessment processes.
+Ensure financial sustainability.
+Determine the effective use of plasma by-products.
 National Risk Assessment and Management Ensure reliable, consistent and well-informed decision-making about risks and proposals to address these risks in the blood sector.
 Immunoglobulin Governance Ensure that nationally consistent and effective clinical governance and authorisation arrangements are in place for high cost blood products.
-Ensure that national criteria for access to immunoglobulin reflect the objectives of funding governments based on current evidence and best practice.
-Support health technology assessment reviews of current criteria.
 National Guidelines Development and Implementation Support appropriate use of blood and blood products through encouraging and promoting the integration of Patient Blood Management programs in health care provider systems.
 National Supply Efficiency and Wastage Reduction Improve private sector engagement to promote a better understanding of blood issues, including capacity for more efficient and appropriate use, in particular within the context of the broader health system, ensuring that all use maximises appropriate clinical use and minimises wastage.
-Identify opportunities to support implementation of the National Safety and Quality Health Service (NSQHS) Standards.
-Information Management and Technology Support the development and implementation of national systems for data collection.
-Provide advice to key stakeholders on proposed benchmarks and national performance measures for appropriate use of blood and blood products.
+Identify opportunities to support implementation of the National Safety and Quality Health Standards (NSQHS) Blood Standard.
+Information Management and Technology • Support the development and implementation of national systems for data collection.
+Provide advice to Health Ministers on proposed benchmarks and national performance measures for appropriate use of blood and blood products.
 Research and Development Build and promote sharing of knowledge and identify and promote effective governance and best clinical practice.
 Blood Sector Knowledge Development Guide long-term policy and planning priorities, including in the broader context of health reform.
 Improve our evidence base to better understand blood and blood product management and use and identify opportunities for improvement.
 Corporate Governance and Management Ensure the NBA is respected by stakeholders for its knowledge and professionalism.